Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of

 In \f{fig4}(a) we show the error rate achieved on the MNIST test set using $n$ memory sets in parallel, per \f{fig3}. $n$ batches of $5000$ symbols are drawn from the training set, in the manner described in \s{cgsec}.
 Each batch is coarse grained, producing $n$ sets of about 750 memories (coarse graining 5000 memories takes about 5 minutes on single 3.1 GHz Intel Core i7 processor).
 No {\em single} memory set does better than about 5\% error rate on the MNIST test set (blue line).
 However, used in combination (taking the closest match between a test-set symbol and any memory from the $n$ batches) they are much more accurate (green line).
 10 memory sets (about 7500 memories in total) scores 2.8\%, equal to the rate achieved using all $6\times10^4$ unaltered training-set symbols (see \f{fig1}).
 With about 200 memory sets the error rate falls to 1.6\%.

-Further improvement should be possible using larger $n$ or a better choice of similarity measure: in panel (b) we show data in which memories, once obtained, were compared with test-set symbols by translating memories up to $\pm 3$ lattice sites in either direction.
+Further improvement is possible using larger $n$ or by invoking additional knowledge about the concept being classified: in panel (b) we show data for which memories, once obtained, were compared with test-set symbols by translating memories up to $\pm 3$ lattice sites in either direction.
 The lowest error rate shown is 1.17\%.
 When the memory sets used to produce the data in panel (b) are combined, they classify the MNIST test set at 1.14\% error rate.